gnosis/dx-mgn-pool/README.md

 2. After the first auction finishes, the contract claims all of its proclaims (in *secondaryToken*) and reinvests it as a sell order in the reverse auction (*secondaryToken* -> *depositToken*).
 3. After the reverse auction finishes, it claims all of its proclaims in the original deposit token and starts over.

-One such round will take two dutchX auctions to finish, thus roughly 12 hours.
+One such round will take two DutchX auctions to finish, thus roughly 12 hours.
 The pooling period is defined to end after an even number of auctions.
 Thus, participants can eventually withdraw the same ERC20 token they deposited.